pocketgems/dynamodb/docs/dynamodb.md

 `tx.create()` or fetched by `tx.get()`.
 When the transaction commits, all changes will be written to the database automatically.

+For improved performance, data can be updated without being read from database first.
+See details in [blind writes](#blind-writes).

+### Delete
+Items can be deleted from the database via `tx.delete()`.
+The delete method accepts models or keys as parameters.
+For example, `tx.delete(model1, key1, model2, ...keys, key2)`.

+For models that were read from server via `tx.get()`, if the model turns out to be missing on server when the transaction commits, an exception is thrown.
+Otherwise, deletion on missing items will be treated as noop.

 ## Performance